- How will Wyoming handle Medicaid renewals after the pandemic?

 - Former Governor Mead regretted Wyoming’s failure to expand Medicaid

-- Republican lawmakers still strongly opposed to expansion
+- Republican lawmakers have long opposed Medicaid expansion

 - Wyoming enacted legislation in 2018 that allows the state to seek recovery of Medicaid-funded birth costs from fathers who aren’t part of the mother’s tax household.